refy0/e-commerce-project/README.md

 It is hard to say what code counts as interesting, but I've prepared two pieces of code where I needed some time to figure out a proper solution:

 1. Adding a divider (the darkgreen line) to divide header and body.
 At first I had troubles finding a solution because everytime I added a margin to either the last element of the header or the first element of the body, the background-color of that margin was white instead of lightgreen.
-Also using the <hr> element to display a horizontal line didn't work out.
+Also using the "hr" element to display a horizontal line didn't work out.

 I've found a solution: Creating an empty div-container of the class "border-darkgreen" and "divider" and styling these dividers in css to create the styling I needed.